LeanKit's step-by-step guide on how to access and view the Efficiency Report.

 Filter By Card Tag

-You can filter the Efficiency Report by card tags by entering a comma-separated list of tags as shown below.
+You can filter the Efficiency Report by card tags by entering tags in the field identified below.
 Use an exclamation point before a tag to specifically exclude cards with that tag.

 A note about how filtering by tags works: The Efficiency Report will count only cards that have the tags you specified.
 Using the exclamation point to exclude a tag isn't necessary unless you are expecting the cards to also have one of the tags you have specified for inclusion.
 In the example above, Cards tagged with "Release 1.2" or "defect" will be included, unless they also are tagged with "architecture."